-Following on from our talk and presentation at the Dubai Foundation for Women and Children this summer, the increasing importance to highlight various matters concerning children rights and the Law in UAE has become apparent.
+Following on from our talk and presentation at the Dubai Foundation for Women and Children this summer, the increasing importance of highlighting various matters concerning children’s rights and the Law in UAE has become apparent.

 Custody of a child in UAE